5T33Z0/Clover-Crate/ACPI/README.md

 ![Bildschirmfoto 2021-05-16 um 08 04 15](https://user-images.githubusercontent.com/76865553/135732698-6ead0af4-304c-4570-a407-aaafb70506f2.png)

 ### AddHDMI

-Adds an `HDAU` audio device to the `DSDT` that matches the HDMI output of ATI and Nvidia video cards to enable audio over HDMI.
+Adds a `HDAU` audio device to the `DSDT` that matches the HDMI output of ATI and Nvidia video cards to enable audio over HDMI.
 Since the GPU was bought separately from the motherboard, there simply is no such device in the native DSDT.
 Additionally, the `hda-gfx = onboard-1` or `onboard-2` property is injected into the device:

-* `1` if `UseIntelHDMI` = false
+- `1` if `UseIntelHDMI` = false
-* `2` if there is an Intel port that occupies port 1.
+- `2` if there is an Intel port that occupies port 1.

 ### AddIMEI

 Adds Intel Management Engine (IMEI) device to the device tree, if it does not exist in the `DSDT`.
 IMEI is required for proper hardware video decoding on Intel iGPUs.
 Adding IMEI is only required in two cases:

 - Sandy Bridge CPUs running on 7-series mainboards or